 Who provides electric car insurance?

 Insuring an electric car is no different than covering a conventional vehicle.
-Electric car policies feature the same standard coverages such as liability, collision and comprehensive coverages.
+Electric car policies feature the same coverage options such as liability, collision and comprehensive coverages.
 Most major insurers write policies for electric vehicles, including:

 In August 2019, electric vehicle manufacturer Tesla launched Tesla Insurance.
-Currently, Tesla Insurance only writes insurance policies for California Model 3, Model S, Model X and Roadster Tesla owners and has plans to offer coverage throughout the United States.
-Tesla marketing claims the manufacturer launched the Insurance program because of the company’s intimate knowledge of the vehicles’ technology and serviceability.
+Currently, Tesla Insurance only writes car insurance policies in California for all Model 3, Model S, Model X, Model Y and Roadster Tesla owners but has plans to offer coverage throughout the United States.
+Tesla marketing claims the manufacturer launched the insurance program because of the company’s intimate knowledge of the vehicles’ technology and serviceability.

-Tesla Insurance offers the same standard coverage as other providers, including bodily injury and property damage liability, collision and comprehensive insurance.
+Tesla Insurance offers the same standard coverage as most other providers, including bodily injury and property damage liability, collision and comprehensive insurance.
 Tesla also offers an Autonomous Vehicle Protection Package that includes autonomous vehicle owner liability, cyber identity fraud expenses, electronic key replacement and wall charger coverages.
-Although some insurance providers don’t cover autonomous vehicles, a report by the Stevens Institute of Technology suggests the coverage could create an $81 billion opportunity for the insurance industry within the next five years.
+Although some insurance providers do not cover autonomous vehicles, the Stevens Institute of Technology report suggests the coverage could create an $81 billion opportunity for the insurance industry by 2025.

 Tesla does have discount programs available.
-If you use the autopilot feature, you can save money.
-The company will also use data from your car about your driving habits to consider if you’re eligible for safe-driving discounts.
+If you use the autopilot feature, you could save money.
+The company will also use data from your car about your driving habits to consider whether you are eligible for safe-driving discounts.

 How to save on electric car insurance

-If you join the electric vehicle craze, you can save on insurance the same way conventional car owners do: avoid accidents and traffic violations and maintain a good credit score.
-If you already have an electric car and are unhappy with the insurance rate you pay, request quotes from several other providers.
+If you decide to purchase an electric vehicle, you can save on insurance the same way conventional car owners do: avoid accidents and traffic violations.
+If you already have an electric car and are curious about finding more affordable rates, consider requesting quotes from several providers.
 You might get a better deal by switching to another company.

 You can also take advantage of discount programs.
-Insurers offer all types of discounts for purchasing multiple policies, insuring more than one vehicle, remaining claims free and taking a defensive driving course, among many others.
-Some large carriers, including Travelers and Liberty Mutual extend exclusive discounts to electric and hybrid car owners.
+Insurers offer all types of discounts for purchasing multiple policies, insuring more than one vehicle, remaining claims-free and taking a defensive driving course, among many others.

 Also, research local, state and federal programs that offer rebates or tax credits.
-For instance, the California Clean Vehicle Rebate Project pays rebates up to $4,500 to Californians who purchase a qualified electric vehicle.
+For instance, the California Clean Vehicle Rebate Project pays rebates up to $4,500 to Californians who purchase an eligible electric battery vehicle.
 The federal government offers tax credits up to $7,500 for purchasing certain makes and models of electric cars and SUVs.

 What are the benefits of driving electric vehicles?

-Owning an electric vehicle has more benefits than you probably thought.
+Owning an electric vehicle has more benefits than you might think.
 Here are just a few.

 - Energy independence: While you must rely on a charging station to recharge your vehicle’s battery, you can say goodbye to gas stations.
-With a home charging station, you can plug in your automobile when you get home from work and it’ll be ready to go the next morning.
+With a home charging station, you can plug in your automobile when you get home from work and it will be ready to go the next morning.

-- Reduce inhaled emissions: Tailpipe emissions don’t just poison the environment; they also pollute your car’s interior.
-When driving a conventional automobile, emissions seep into the interior from your engine.
-The level of pollutants varies, depending on factors such as the type of car you drive and its climate control system.
+- Reduce inhaled emissions: Tailpipe emissions pollute both the environment and your car’s interior to varying degrees, depending on factors such as the type of car you drive and its climate control system.
 Car emissions contain many dangerous carcinogens, including volatile carbon oxides, organic compounds and particulate matter.
 An electric car can help you avoid breathing in these emissions.

 - Reduce fuel expenses: Typically, fueling an automobile with gasoline or diesel costs more than the electricity expenses of operating an electric vehicle.

-- Reduce maintenance expenses: With an electric vehicle, you don’t need to worry about regular oil changes or periodically changing incidental parts such as fan belts, gaskets and radiator hoses.
+- Reduce maintenance expenses: With an electric vehicle, you do not need to worry about regular oil changes or periodically changing incidental parts such as fan belts, gaskets and radiator hoses.
 Some electric car owners have even reported driving their vehicles 70,000 miles or more on original brake pads.

 The sticker price of an electric car might set you back a little more, and you may pay slightly higher insurance rates.
 But you might be surprised.
 When you take the time to shop around, you can often find rates comparable to many conventional automobile makes and models.
 To achieve the best premium possible, ask agents about discount programs, including discounts for electric vehicles.